ton11797/RootMe-Challenges/ELF ARM - Stack buffer overflow - basic/README.md

 </ol>
 <br>

 So, I wrote a python3 script which will do it.
-It's output is:
+Its output is:
 ```sh
 [!]
 Shellcode's length: 80.
 [+] Starting communicating with the service.